hack3rs.ca network-security

 what-you-should-learn-from-it

-• $Operational troubleshooting on network infrastructure
+• $Operational troubleshooting on real infrastructure

 how-to-study-it-like-a-defender